PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Continuing with the classification course, today I reviewed about correlation plots in Alteryx, that can be easily generated.

 **Thoughts :** I am also continuing with the challenges of #sg_python_community with recursion, this time we work giving feedback in pairs

+## Day 55 : February 2 , 2020 |

+**Today's Progress :** Today I reviewed Lesson 2 of the course Creating an Analytical Dataset and I learned how to deal with dirty data

+**Thoughts :** I am also continuing with the challenges of #sg_python_community with recursion, this time we work giving feedback in pairs